Your questions, answered.

 Will you write my birth "plan" for me?

 Can you take photos of my labor and birth?

 It is imperative that you feel empowered to make your own decisions, and present those to your care provider.
 What I WILL do, is review all of your options with you, and give you a better understanding of procedures or choices that are not familiar to you.
 I will make sure you know all of the choices given where you will birth, and help you tap into your intuition to be confident in your preferences.
 To me, the reason for having a solid birth "plan" is not because everything will fall into place just so; the reason I want you to write a birth preference or map, is so that you can make snap decisions if circumstances change; You have a right to true INFORMED consent!
 Get your personalized Birth Vision pdf here

-Being faced with a C-Section, or "abdominal birth" can be a scary circumstance for an expecting family, especially when unplanned.
-Whether you are having a belly birth that is planned, emergency, or a decision made in labor, I can help prepare you mentally & emotionally for what to expect and what your choices may be.
+Being faced with a caesarean, or "abdominal birth" can be a scary circumstance for an expecting family, especially when unplanned.
+Whether you are having a caesarean birth that is planned, emergency, or a decision made in labor, I can help prepare you mentally & emotionally for what to expect and what your choices may be.
 Some facilities allow only one support person in the operating room- if that is the case, and you have a partner, I will be present before and immediately after the procedure.
 I can also assist you with breastfeeding if that is what you wish to do.
 If I am your photographer, I can offer a "Fresh 48" session of you and your little family afterward.

 Yes!
 I offer photography as an add-on to your doula package, or by itself.
 See your options and some of my work here

 Yes!
 The "Matriarch" doula package includes one postpartum visit and six weeks of phone communication.
 Any additional in-person postpartum support can be added to any package at $30/hour.